BestTimesToVisit.com Logo

 Circumvesuviana Train

-This commuter train is the most budget-friendly way to reach Sorrento from Naples and connects to Pompeii and Herculaneum.
-It's a no-frills experience, often crowded, but gets you to your destination efficiently.
+This commuter train is the most budget-friendly way to reach Sorrento from Naples, stopping at Pompeii and Herculaneum along the way.
+It's a no-frills experience, but gets you directly into the heart of Sorrento.

 Cost:Around €4-€5 from Naples to Sorrento.